 Federal Actions Reviewed

-Analysis of results and challenges: State coordination while reviewing proposed federal actions is necessary to protect and advance state interests.
-Presenting a consolidated response also ensures a strong administrative record and better preserves the State's standing to pursue legal actions, when necessary.
+Analysis of results and challenges: Coordinated State review of proposed federal actions is necessary to protect and advance state interests.
+Presenting a consolidated State response also ensures a strong administrative record and better preserves the State's standing to pursue legal actions, when necessary.
 Without coordination, individual state agencies may selectively produce multiple, more narrowly focused comments, increasing potential for conflicting positions or information gaps.

 The number of federal actions where OPMP has coordinated a multi-agency state response or has otherwise facilitated consultation between state and federal agencies, provides a measure of potential impacts on state interests from national and regional federal land management or federal policy decisions.